w3c/webextensions/proposals/runtime_on_invalidated.md

 ### Behavior

-The event will be fired when the extension context get invalidated.
+The event will be fired when the extension context get invalidated while the underlying document remains valid.
+The event only fires in extension contexts which are not already killed on invalidation.

 The event comes with a reason which specifies why an extension got invalidated.

 ### New Permissions